 - Creating a content calendar ensures that your message stays in front of your prospects, whether you’re trying to reach them with a branding message or whether those prospects are further along in the funnel and you want to drive them to take a specific action, such as responding to a CTA or filling out a ‘contact us’ form.

-- Building a content calendar and planning your content marketing enables you to more easily create benchmarks to measure your marketing effectiveness, compare performance over time, and optimize your program to achieve specific goals and objectives.
+- Building a content calendar and planning your content marketing enables you to more easily create benchmarks to measure your marketing effectiveness, compare performance over time, and optimise your program to achieve specific goals and objectives.

-6. Optimise your Website to Convert Visitors
+6. Optimise Your Website To Convert Visitors

-CRO is essentially the method of using analytics and user feedback to improve the performance of your website.
+CRO is the method of using analytics and user feedback to improve the performance of your website.
 Once you have data on the above metrics, such as where people go on your website, you can then determine where the drop-offs are (at what stage do users leave your site) and what to do to prolong that engagement further or maximise their chance of converting into a lead before that point.

 As intelligent SEO becomes more and more commonplace in the industry, keeping visitors on your website and converting them once they have reached your homepage is just as crucial as getting them there in the first place.

-7. Make Social Media a Higher Priority
+7. Make Social Media A High Priority

-This is where forward-thinking B2B companies will forge ahead in the new year--and doing so will allow them to create highly targeted and optimised paid social campaigns to generate qualified leads that the rest of the industry simply isn’t aware of or don’t know how to get access to.
+This is where forward-thinking B2B companies will plough ahead - and doing so will allow them to create highly targeted and optimised paid social campaigns to generate qualified leads that the rest of the industry isn’t aware of, or don’t know how to get access to.

-Measuring Social Media ROI can sometimes be a complicated process, but can be simplified down to a few key steps:
+Measuring Social Media ROI can sometimes be a complicated process but can be simplified down to a few key steps:

 - Identify clear and achievable Social Media KPI’s.
 What are you looking to achieve with the campaign?
 Do you want to drive revenue, or build brand awareness?
 This will determine what exactly what success looks like for your social media marketing.

 - Setup analytics to track success against specific criteria.
-Your ability to retain and convert your leads depends on how informed you are about their behavior on your website.
+Your ability to retain and convert your leads depends on how informed you are about their behaviour on your website.
 Nearly every single goal is measurable and if you take the right approach.
 Google Analytics is a free tool that you can use to set up trackable goals and monitor how often visitors complete the actions you want them to.

 - Benchmark against your competitors.
-Compare your social media efforts to your competitors and you can uncover areas of opportunity for your organization to stand out and be different from them.
+Compare your social media efforts to your competitors, and you can uncover areas of opportunity for your organisation to stand out and be different from them.
 Learn what platforms are most successful in reaching your target persona for the campaign and personalise your activities to grab their attention and solve their problems.

-8. Commit to Using Marketing Software
+8. Commit To Using Marketing Software